grafana/ai-training-o11y/o11y/README.md

+Builds with hatch.
+Hatch is best installed with pipx.

-Builds with poetry, build with:
+build with:

-poetry run build
+hatch build

-test with:

-poetry run pytest